-A summary of the agreements that were in effect with FIS through June 30, 2013, is as follows:
+A summary of the agreements that were in effect with FIS through September 30, 2013 is as follows:

-- Technology ("IT") and data processing services from FIS.
+- Information Technology ("IT") and data processing services from FIS.
 This agreement governs IT support services provided to us by FIS, primarily consisting of infrastructure support and data center management.
-Subject to certain early termination provisions, the agreement expires on or about June 30, 2014, with an option to renew for one additional year. - Administrative corporate support and cost-sharing services to FIS.
-We have provided certain administrative corporate support services such as corporate aviation and other administrative support services to FIS.
+Subject to certain early termination provisions, the agreement expires on or about June 30, 2014, with an option to renew for one additional year.
+Certain subsidiaries of FIS have also provided technology consulting services to FNF during 2013. - Administrative aviation corporate support and cost-sharing services to FIS.